UPPMAX/R-python-julia-matlab-HPC/reflections/20240312_richel/README.md

 let's see if that made it into the feedback.

 - more and slower code-alongs
 - The pace was relatively slow, which was great. as then also those how have very limited knowledge can also keep up the pace.
 However, in the afternoon it clearly went more faster.
 Maybe speed up in the morning a bit to have more time practicing actually submitting the jobs?
-As that was my main motivation for this, I basically skipped the very last lecture about parallelization and instead coded to make submittinch batch jobs work.
+As that was my main motivation for this, I basically skipped the very last lecture about parallelization and instead coded to make submitting batch jobs work.

 ### Materials